romanbI4/Laravel-crud-for-task/README.md

 - adding new entries
 - viewing and editing existing entries
 - deleting entries
+- use patterns for Laravel(Repository and Factory)
+- use Service, custom Request

 For the front you can use bootstrap.